ikirkpat/Qhess/README.md

 # 🎮 Qhess - The Most Unnecessarily Complex Chess Game Ever

-> **Warning**: This entire project was vibe-coded at 3 AM with nothing but energy drinks and questionable life choices.
-Proceed with caution.

 ## What Even Is This?

 Qhess started as "let's make a simple chess game" and somehow evolved into a fever dream of game modes that nobody asked for but everyone secretly wanted.
 It's like regular chess, but if chess went to a rave, got really into cyberpunk aesthetics, and decided to become a zombie apocalypse survivor.